Gamification: Criticism

-Ethical Concerns
+Ethical concerns

-Extremism and Mass Violence

 Some extremist websites have used gamification elements, such as points, status levels, and avatars, to encourage participation in their online forums.

 The website 8chan has also been criticized for gamifying violence.
 In 2019, three mass shooters, starting with the Christchurch attacker, posted to 8chan before launching their attacks.
 The Christchurch shooter livestreamed his attack using a helmet cam and soundtrack, making his livestream reminiscent of a first-person shooter video game.
 The Poway and El Paso shooters copied elements of this attack, including posting to 8chan prior to their attacks.
 The Poway shooter also attempted to livestream.
 Since the Christchurch attack, users on 8chan have discussed mass shootings in gamified terms, referencing bodycounts as high scores to beat.